 You can enjoy this salad as is; it will keep for up to a week in the fridge.
 Or add cooked grains (barley and quinoa are excellent choices) or build an entrée salad with 1 cup baby kale, 1 cup chopped radicchio, and 4 ounces grilled chicken per salad.

-- Make ahead: The dressing can be made and kept in the refrigerator for up to a week.
+Make ahead: The dressing can be made and kept in the refrigerator for up to 1 week.
 The salad can be made up to 4 days in advance and refrigerated undressed for up to 1 week.